dmccreary/dmccreary/docs/transcripts/the-robo-ceo.md

 We should be cautious about allowing too much control over large knowledge graphs to fall into the hands of a few companies.
 While Amazon is currently leading in graph-based cloud solutions, there’s still room for innovation.
 I expect the release of GQL and the continued development of graph-specific hardware to open up the market to a broader range of competitors.

+## Predicting Time to the Intelligent Organization

-Host: How far away are we from having a Robot CEO that can see through the space and time of an enterprise, aggregate all this knowledge, and make intelligent decisions while being fully aware of the consequences?
+**Host:** How far away are we from having a Robot CEO that can see through the space and time of an enterprise, aggregate all this knowledge, and make intelligent decisions while being fully aware of the consequences?

 **Dan McCreary:** There’s a famous quote by Paul Saffo: "Never confuse a clear view with a short distance."
 It means that just because you can see the direction the industry is going doesn’t mean the journey will be quick or straightforward.

 I always resist giving exact timelines because innovation is unpredictable.
 For instance, no one could have predicted the breakthroughs with AlexNet, BERT, or GPT-3.
 What I can tell you is that knowledge graphs are getting to a point where we can expect some incredible innovations in the next few years.

-A lot of the discussions we’re having about the Robo-CEO and the integration of strategy into our knowledge graphs will be central to these innovations.
+A lot of the discussions we’re having about the RoboCEO and the integration of strategy into our knowledge graphs will be central to these innovations.
 The trend is clear: graphs are going to get bigger, faster, easier to use, and more specialized.
 They will continue to grow in complexity and specialization, with subgraphs focusing on different aspects of the enterprise, such as security, customer data, operations, and more.

 By next year, I expect at least a dozen companies will be offering solutions based on a standardized Labeled Property Graph (LPG) query language like GQL.
 This will allow for more competition and innovation in the graph database space.
 We’ll also see software packages that integrate machine learning directly with graph databases.
 For example, Neo4j’s graph machine learning library is a fantastic example of this integration, allowing data scientists to seamlessly build embeddings for every vertex in the graph.